AI content is free, and it’s within budget, right?

 Once you add the context — real story, you get interesting AI content.

 Now, AI won’t be able to put these interesting stories here on its own.
-It has to be a content writer who will input this data.
+It has

 Similarly, for website content, you need such information: